I have been dealing with hallux valgus for several years and can advise you on all Hallufix products.

 What treatment options are there for hallux valgus?

-The Hallufix® splint is very suitable for malpositions between 20 and 30 degrees, i.e. occasional hallux valgus pain.
+For malpositions between 20 and 30 degrees, i.e. occasional hallux valgus pain, the Hallufix® splint is very suitable.
 The splint can also be used postoperatively to maintain the success of the operation.
-However, if the angle of the deformity increases even further, usually to 40 to 50 degrees, only a surgical intervention can make sense.
+However, if the angle of the deformity increases further, usually to 40 to 50 degrees, only surgery can be useful.

 What causes hallux valgus?